-A fast food restaurant is a specific type of restaurant that is defined by minimal table service and cuisine that is quickly prepared.
-Fast food restaurants are also known as quick service restaurants.
+A fast-food restaurant is a specific type of restaurant that is defined by minimal table service and cuisine that is quickly prepared.
+Fast food restaurants are also known as quick-service restaurants.
 A restaurant chain is a group of related restaurants based in different locations that are operated either by franchise agreements or under shared corporate ownership such as McDonald's in the United States.
-Normally restaurants within a chain are not only built to an architectural prototype of the required format but also offer customary services and menu.
+Normally, restaurants within a chain are not only built to an architectural prototype of the required format but also offer customary services and menu.
 Fast food restaurants chains are popular and mostly found close to shopping malls, tourist areas, and highways.

 McDonald's is an American hamburger and fast food restaurant chain that was founded in 1940 by Richard and Maurice McDonald as a barbecue restaurant.
-In 1948, the McDonald's reorganized their business as a hamburger stand and later in 1953, the first McDonald's franchise opened in Phoenix, Arizona.
-At present McDonald's is the second largest restaurant chain in the world, available in 119 countries with approximately 36,615 outlets.
+In 1948, McDonald's reorganized their business as a hamburger stand and later in 1953, the first McDonald's franchise opened in Phoenix, Arizona.
+At present McDonald's is the second-largest restaurant chain in the world, available in 119 countries with approximately 36,900 outlets.
 McDonald's predominantly sells chicken products, milkshakes, hamburgers, breakfast items, desserts, and soft drinks.
-However, the company has recently expanded its menu to include fruits, fish, smoothies, salads and wraps.
-According a report published by BBC in 2012, McDonald's is the second-largest private employer behind Walmart with 1.5 million employees.
+However, the company has recently expanded its menu to include fruits, fish, smoothies, salads, and wraps.
+McDonald's is one of the largest employers in the United States.

 Starbucks is an American coffee house chain, which was founded in 1971 in Seattle, Washington.
-Starbucks primarily serves espresso, whole-bean coffee, fresh juices, cafe latte, Frappuccinos, La Boulange pastries and full-loose-leaf teas.
-Starbucks first become profitable in the early 1980's.
+Starbucks primarily serves espresso, whole-bean coffee, fresh juices, cafe latte, Frappuccinos, La Boulange pastries, and full-loose-leaf teas.
+Starbucks first become profitable in the early 1980s.

 Burger King is an American hamburger fast food restaurant chain whose main headquarters are in Miami-Dade County, Florida.
 Burger King was founded in 1953 as Insta-Burger King in Jacksonville, Florida.
-The Burger King menu has expanded from predominantly offering burgers, milkshakes, sodas, French fries to a wide array of products.
-Burger King is estimated to have 15,243 outlets in 100 countries as of September 30th, 2016.
+The Burger King menu has expanded from predominantly offering burgers, milkshakes, sodas, and French fries to a wide array of products.
+Burger King is estimated to have 16,859 outlets in 100 countries as of September 30th, 2016.
 Almost half of the outlets are found in the United States, and 99.5% are not only privately operated but also privately owned.

 The World's Largest Fast Food Restaurant Chains

-|Rank||Name||Number of locations|
+|Rank||Name||Number of Locations|

-|10||Hunt Brothers Pizza||7300|
+|10||Hunt Brothers Pizza||7,300|